It’s a common misconception that if you have an internal marketing team you don’t need an agency.

 In some instances, this can be a company’s biggest downfall.
 When employees are so close to the business, it’s hard to see things from the customer’s perspective, making it difficult to create a go-to-market offering that is centred around what your customers’ wants and needs.

 An agency can help your team to develop non-biased marketing strategies that are based on fact not assumption (or habit).

 Good agencies will use data to inform the marketing strategies that they create, analysing what the market is doing and identifying what specific buyer personas want.
 This gives you a unique third-person perspective, one that can really help your business to thrive.

 4. Increased Accountability

 How do you account for the cost of your internal teams?
-In a lot of instances, internal teams just get lost in staffing overheads - because not everything they do will deliver a direct return, e.g. internal marketing communications, branded merchandise, or quarterly newsletters.
+In a lot of instances, internal teams get lost in staffing overheads – because not everything they do will deliver a direct return, e.g., internal marketing communications, branded merchandise, or quarterly newsletters – this is absolutely normal.

 Marketing agencies (the good ones anyway) tend to have this in their DNA.
 Proving ROI is the only way to retain clients, so the recommendations they make and the campaign optimisation they perform is purely focused on achieving success and profitable results.

 Is an external marketing agency right for you?

 Your internal marketing team are likely doing a fantastic job.
 It’s not our aim to replace anyone, only to enhance their output.

 If your marketing team have specific skill gaps, or they’re struggling to meet your business’ growing needs, then it’s time to talk with a marketing agency like Catalyst.